brgmnn/autogen-rundown/README.md

 Alternatively if you backed up your GTFO folder before making any changes, you can restore the original GTFO folder.

 > [!NOTE]
-> You can easily switch between modded and vanilla by simply switching GTFO game folders
+> You can easily switch between modded and vanilla by switching GTFO game folders

 #### Updating to the latest mod version